Generic Name and Formulations:

 Mild to moderate renal impairment; monitor.
 Monitor CBCs and liver function; discontinue if ALT (SGPT) levels >3xULN persist.
-Discontinue if markedly elevated CPK levels, myopathy, gallstones, or paradoxical decreases in HDL occur.
+Discontinue if markedly elevated CPK levels, myopathy, gallstones, hypersensitivity reactions, or paradoxical decreases in HDL occur.
 Elderly.
 Pregnancy (Cat.C).

 Avoid statins.
 Potentiates oral anticoagulants (monitor).
 Allow at least 1 hour before or 4–6 hours after bile acid sequestrants.
 Caution with colchicine, immunosuppressants (eg, cyclosporine), other nephrotoxic drugs.